2015 – present: working title “Sculptural Spaces”

 Fascinated by the way we construct the world around us and what life this world comprises, I have created sculptural spaces since 2015.
 They consist of lines, voids and objects.
 The physical qualities of line and object influence our way of looking while what happens around it is contributory to the meaning of the line.
 Objects almost exist as traces of human activity.
 They provide line and space with a possible associative function, they disclose an absent action.
 The void can conjure the image of a spot, a residence, a room or a body, thus referring to a physical, an architectural or a scenic context.
 I am fascinated by its aspect of temporariness, fragility, volatility.

 In my practice I make use of 2D and 3D shapes, often made of materials found in my direct environment.
-Lines consist of wood, metal, fabrics, chalk or charcoal and function as fragile markers in the space.
+Lines consist of wood, metal, textile, chalk or charcoal and function as fragile markers in the space.
 They exist as frontier or contour lines, shadow lines, topographical lines or as a reference to sound or scripture.
 Fabrics or fragments of clothing lead in the tactile, consist of structures and carry with them its own history.
 Some objects in marble were recovered from an earlier period and were reinterpreted.
 Whereas the line can trace out or divide a space, an object is able to break through this.
 Their respective boundaries are blurred because of the interaction between line, object and space.
 In a structure of correlations they get rid of their original meaning to make way for a new context.

 1987 – 2002 : in situ

 Present: a hiker’s trail carved out spontaneously by the park’s visitors.